-4.1 EnvELA - comparison with other studies
+4.1 envELA - comparison with other studies

-The model resolution here presented is among the highest found in palaeoclimate studies (Imhof et al., 2021; Ludwig et al., 2021; Velasquez et al., 2020; Velasquez et al., 2021).
-Therefore, the simulations provide more detailed information about PI

-- 325 and 21 ka BP climates compared to the MPI-ESM-P, particularly concerning the effect of complex topography.
-After a bias correction is applied to the model output using present day observations, the precipitation and temperature patterns for the 21 ka BP show good consistency with proxy records (Tab.S1; Bartlein et al., 2010; Wu et al., 2007; Monegato et al., 2015) and other RCM studies (Strandberg et al., 2011, Ludwig et al., 2021; Kageyama et al., 2021; Stadelmeier et al., 2021).
-In the bias corrected domain, few proxies are available for evaluating the simulated climate (Wu et al., 2007; Pini et al., 2022).
-The - 330 RegCM4 data show cooler and drier conditions for 21 ka BP, in agreement with temperature and precipitation pollen-based reconstructions for the coldest and warmest months of the LGM (Wu et al., 2007).
-In line with other model studies, absolute values of simulated temperature and temperature anomalies underestimate proxy values (Pini et al., 2022).
-This is possibly caused by model shortcomings or by the higher proxy sensitivity to climate extremes than to climatological mean states (Kageyama et al., 2006; Velasquez et al, 2021).
-However, our envELA reconstruction (Fig. 6) compares generally well with - 335 other local estimations for the LGM (e.g., Kuhlemann et al., 2008; Monegato, 2012; Rettig et al., 2021; Rettig et al., 2023; Federici et al., 2017; Cossart et al., 2012).
+The model resolution presented here is among the highest found in palaeoclimate studies (Imhof, 2021; Ludwig et al., 2021; Velasquez et al., 2020; Velasquez et al., 2021).
+Therefore, the simulations provide more detailed information about PI and 21 ka climates compared to the MPI-ESM-P, particularly concerning the effect of complex topography.
+After a bias correction is applied to the model output using present-day observations, the precipitation and temperature patterns for 21 ka show good consistency with proxy records (Table S1 in the Supplement; Bartlein et al., 2010; Wu et al., 2007; Monegato et al., 2015) and other RCM studies (Strandberg et al., 2011; Ludwig et al., 2021; Kageyama et al., 2021; Stadelmaier et al., 2021).
+In the bias-corrected domain, few proxies are available for evaluating the simulated climate (Wu et al., 2007; Pini et al., 2022).
+The RegCM4 data show cooler and drier conditions for 21 ka, which is in agreement with the temperature and precipitation pollenbased reconstructions for the coldest and warmest months of the LGM (Wu et al., 2007).
+In line with other model studies, absolute values of simulated temperature and temperature anomalies underestimate the proxy values (Pini et al., 2022).
+This is possibly caused by model shortcomings or by the higher proxy sensitivity to climate extremes than to climatological mean states (Kageyama et al., 2006; Velasquez et al., 2021).
+However, our envELA reconstruction (Fig. 6) compares generally well with other local estimations for the LGM (e.g. Kuhlemann et al., 2008; Monegato, 2012; Rettig et al., 2021, 2023; Federici et al., 2017; Cossart et al., 2012).